 Download the base OneRoster 1.1 CSV files here.

 All filenames and field headers MUST be identical to those listed in the specs.
 All columns in the templates are required.
+If a column is marked as not required, that means that values for that column are not required, though the column itself must still be present.
 For an example of OneRoster 1.1 files, click here

 The first step in creating the necessary files for the ClassLink OneRoster 2.0 Server is determining the necessary data.

 The server requires a minimum of 7 files, the 8th file (demographics.csv) is strongly recommended.

 Describes the set of files that is being transmitted.

 Describes different time periods that are referenced in other files.

 Describes “organizations” that are referenced in other files.
 Generally, there will be a “District” org and an org for each building within the district.